In this article

 - 100 g vegan cream cheese

-- 3-4 drops blue food coloring (vegan & sugar free)
+- 3-4 drops blue food colouring (vegan & sugar free)

 Decoration (optional)